 - Drink alcohol in moderation: Everyone likes a good time, but excess is excess and it usually doesn’t lead to anything good, so be careful.

 - Enjoy the show as much as you can.
 You’ll have the experience of a lifetime!

 For official and important information, don’t forget to check FEP’s web page (it’s really well-designed too!).

-Most people don’t realize that Bogotá has a wide cultural and musical offering that will leave everyone amazed (read our article about Rock al Parque to know about other famous music festival).
+Most people don’t realize that Bogotá has a wide cultural and musical offering that will leave everyone amazed (read our article about Rock al Parque to know about other famous music festivals).
 From food festivals to theater and music, Bogotá has it all!
 FEP is surely something to put on your itinerary when coming to this wonderful city.
 See you there!